AguaClara/String-Digester/Trickling_Filter_report_1.md

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?

+The overall objective of the team is to first identify the primary issues in industrial-scale trickling filters.
+Using this information, the team aims to deploy both a disruptively efficient, non-mechanized trickling filter which can be adapted to serve the wastewater needs of a resource-scarce community.

 ## Literature Review and Previous Work
 Discuss what is already known about your research area based on both external work and that of past AguaClara Teams.
 Connect your objectives with what is already known and explain what additional contribution you intend to make.
 Make sure to add APA formatted in-text citations.
-If you mention the author(s) in your sentence, you can simply give the year of publication.[(Logan et. al. 1987)](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true)
+If you mention the author(s) in your sentence, you can simply give the year of publication.

 -------